aws-samples/config-resource-compliance-dashboard/pre-processing/security-architecture.md

 cover the Fargate task (the Producer Lambda is not in the VPC, so its log delivery stays on the public path regardless), and the logs carry no Config content — so the cost outweighs the marginal benefit.

 ---

+## KMS-encrypted AWS Config Logs bucket

+Some customers encrypt their AWS Config Logs bucket with a customer-managed KMS key.
+Support for this is **opt-in**, driven by a single optional parameter, and follows the same pattern the main dashboard stack (`cid-crcd-stack.yaml`) uses.

+### Input and condition

+- **Parameter `ConfigBucketKmsKeyArn`** (optional, default empty) — the ARN of the KMS key that encrypts the AWS Config Logs bucket.
+It is validated with a KMS-ARN regex (`AllowedPattern`) that accepts either an empty string or a well-formed key ARN across partitions (`aws | aws-us-gov | aws-cn`).
+- **Condition `IsConfigLogsBucketKms`** = the parameter is non-empty.
+Everything below is gated on this condition; when the parameter is left empty, none of these resources or permissions are created and the behavior is unchanged (Dashboard bucket stays `AES256`).

+### What is created / changed when the key is provided

+- **A new KMS key** (`DashboardBucketKmsKey`, with rotation enabled) and alias (`alias/crcd-preprocessing-key-dashboard`) that encrypt the **Dashboard bucket**.
+The rationale mirrors the main stack: if the source is KMS-encrypted, the destination is encrypted too.
+The key policy trusts the account root; the components get their access through their IAM roles.
+- **The Dashboard bucket encryption** switches (via `!If`) from `AES256` to `aws:kms` with the new key and `BucketKeyEnabled: true`.
+- **Least-privilege `kms:` grants** are added conditionally (using the `!If [..., ..., AWS::NoValue]`
+  idiom) to exactly the roles that touch the encrypted data:
+  - **Producer Lambda role** — `kms:Decrypt` on the source key (for the small-file server-side copy read) and `kms:Encrypt` / `kms:GenerateDataKey` on the Dashboard key (copy destination write).
+  - **Fargate task role** — `kms:Decrypt` on the source key (read Config files), and `kms:Decrypt` / `kms:Encrypt` / `kms:GenerateDataKey` on the Dashboard key (read the split script it downloads, write the split output).
+  - **Script uploader role** — `kms:Encrypt` / `kms:GenerateDataKey` on the Dashboard key (writing
+    the preprocessing script into the now-encrypted bucket).
+- **Output `DashboardBucketKmsKeyArn`** — the ARN of the newly created Dashboard-bucket key (emitted only when `IsConfigLogsBucketKms` is true).

+### Why the gateway endpoint policies do not mention KMS

+For SSE-KMS objects, S3 performs the KMS call **server-side** on the caller's behalf; the caller only needs `kms:` permissions in IAM plus the key policy, not a network path to KMS.
+The S3 and DynamoDB **gateway** endpoint policies therefore govern only `s3:` / `dynamodb:` actions — KMS is authorized separately by the key, and no KMS VPC endpoint is required.

+---